Welcome to Guo Tai TCM Rehab & Wellness Official Website 欢迎来到国泰中医康复中心的官方网站

 Osteopathy vs Acupuncture

-Osteopathy is a manual therapy focusing on the entire body’s structure and function, while acupuncture uses needles to target specific points to balance the body’s energy and relieve pain.
+Osteopathy is a manual therapy that focuses on the body’s overall structure and function, while acupuncture uses needles to target specific points to balance the body’s energy and relieve pain.

 Osteopathy vs Chiropractic